Eduflex-Student-Management-System/eduflex-backend/README.md

 * Send Feedback to HOD

 ## Usage

-## Contributors

-This is a group project, below the list of contributors.

 ## Getting Started
 1. On GitHub, navigate to the main page of the repository.
 2. Above the list of files, click  Code.